 Following is a list of the advantages for both cops and citizens:

-• Video recorded by body cams helps protect police officers and citizens against false accusations, misconduct claims, or abuse.
+- Video recorded by body cameras helps protect police officers and citizens against false accusations, misconduct claims, or abuse.

-• It may help provide valuable evidence in obtaining accurate witness and victim statements.
+- It may help provide valuable evidence to obtain accurate statements from witnesses and victims.

-• Video footage may help speed up court proceedings by providing indisputable proof of situations.
+- Video footage may help expedite court proceedings by providing indisputable proof of events.
 This may lead to a reduction in court expenses.
-For example, it may help increase pre-trial plea bargains or conviction rates.
+For example, it may help increase the number of pre-trial plea bargains or conviction rates.

 Pros and Cons, Concerns About Use